alixblu/socialmedia_backend/README.md

 ## Overview

 This project is a full-featured social media platform inspired by Facebook.
 It supports user authentication, real-time messaging (direct and group chat), notifications, profile management, file/image uploads to S3-compatible cloud storage, and AI-powered chat assistants.
-The AI chat leverages Rasa NLU for intent handling and the Phi model (via Ollama) for natural language generation.
+The AI chat leverages Rasa NLU for intent handling and the TinyLlama model (via Ollama) for natural language generation.
 The AI chat is just one feature among many social networking capabilities.

 ## Features

 - User registration, login, and profile management
 - Real-time chat with WebSocket support
 - Direct messaging and group chat with member management
-- AI chat assistance powered by Rasa NLU (local) and Phi model (via Ollama)
+- AI chat assistance powered by Rasa NLU (local) and TinyLlama model (via Ollama)
 - Multiple specialized AI bots for different topics (Spring Boot, Java, etc.)
 - File and image uploads to S3-compatible cloud storage
 - News feed, notifications, and more (extendable)